Your health needs are the driving force behind important healthcare decisions.

 We are proud of all the ways in which we are making our organization safer, and we continue to work to improve as part of our ongoing journey in the Qmentum program.

 We value collaboration and are open to feedback as part of providing an exceptional experience for patients and their families.

 Our annual patient experience survey collects information on patients’ ability to manage their health and their experiences with our health teams.

-We collect feedback from patients about their experience at our clinics, the Primary Care Centre and Tsuut’ina Clinic, so we can improve our services and safety.
+We collect feedback from patients about their experience at our clinic, the Primary Care Centre, so we can improve our services and safety.

 Our Patient Advisory Council is a forum to discuss the patient perspective in bimonthly meetings.
 Members of community volunteer their time with the PAC as Patient Advisors to share their thoughts on our services, projects, and the medical home so we can improve.

 It is our way of involving patients in initiatives, and testing new ideas.
 Please visit the PAC page to learn more or if you are interested in joining.

 Our Patient Safety Committee identifies gaps and ways to enhance patient safety.
 Together, they work to improve the quality and safety of our services.

 Members of the PSC review any safety concerns and share lessons learned.
 A Patient Advisor from the PAC sits on the committee, which also has representatives from across our organization, to represent patients and families.